mvrahden/treasurer/README.md

 This project is meant to be *lightweight*, *easy to use* and limited to the initial scope of:
 * reading and persisting 2D data sets in any common format.

+#### Quality Measures

+This project is configured to run automatic tests via Travis CI.
+The project is explicitly tested against **NodeJS Versions > 6** on Linux and MacOS instances.

 #### Dependencies